consulthys/logstashbeat/README.md

 **Important Notes:**
  1. this plugin will only work with Logstash 5.0.0-alpha1 and later as the Logstash Monitoring API (listening on port 5600) is only [available since that version](https://www.elastic.co/guide/en/logstash/5.0/alpha1.html).
- 2. this plugin will only work with Logstash 5.0.0-alpha4 and later if any of the following points holds true:
+ 2. this plugin will only work with Logstash 5.0.0-alpha5 and later if any of the following points holds true:

-   * you enable the `stats.memory` flag in the `logstashbeat.yml` configuration file.
    * you enable the `stats.pipeline` flag in the `logstashbeat.yml` configuration file.
    * you specify a positive `hot_threads` number in the `logstashbeat.yml` configuration file.